We outline what fees are allowed under the Tenant Fees Act (2019) as well as what common fees this act prohibit and the penalties per breach.

 Additionally, whilst they can advise, landlords cannot make it a requirement of the tenancy that the tenant takes out insurance although they may choose to do so voluntarily.

 Tenants are responsible for returning the property in the same state as when they first rented it.
-As such it should be returned as clean as when they moved in.
+As such, it should be returned as clean as when they moved in.
 Landlords, however, cannot require a tenant to pay for professional cleaning when they vacate the property.
-They can request it to be cleaned to a professional standard but not that they pay for a cleaner.
-As always, fair wear and tear of the property are not accepted as damage.
+They can request it to be cleaned to a professional standard, but not that they pay for a cleaner.
+As always, fair wear and tear of the property is not accepted as damage.

 An important part of the Tenant Fees Act is the cap placed on deposits.
 The total deposit you are allowed to charge is dependent on the annual rent for the property.